Washington County's Endangered Plants

 Cactus family

-Primary threats: Urban expansion, off road vehicle use, cattle grazing and cactus poaching
+Primary threats: Urban expansion, off road vehicle use, cattle grazing, cactus poaching and gypsum mining

 Impending impacts: Southern Corridor, SITLA actions on White Dome, motorcyle/ATV events